NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 > NuGet.org's V3 URL is one such example (https://api.nuget.org/v3/index.json), but note that NuGet.org's V2 endpoint does not.

 > [!NOTE]
-> .NET 8 preview 6+ enables Audit by default, but Visual Studio 17.7 does not ship .NET 8.
+> .NET 8 preview 6+ enables Audit by default, but Visual Studio does not ship .NET 8 yet.
 > To opt-in to Audit explicitly, set `<NuGetAudit>true</NuGetAudit>` in your project file, or a *Directory.Build.props* file.

 1. On the command line, navigate to your project or solution directory.